 We fabricate charge-tunable devices based on monolayer WSe$_{2}$ by using van der Waals fabrication techniques (Methods).
 In this study, we use WSe$_{2}$ as a prototypical TMD material since it offers a larger exciton Bohr radius than Mo-based TMDs \cite{stier_magnetooptics_2018,goryca_revealing_2019}, amplifying its sensitivity to the dielectric environment and because it does not display significant Fermi level pinning \cite{barbone_charge-tuneable_2018, he_valley_2020}.
 Figure \ref{fig:config}c shows the device configuration.
 Monolayer WSe$_{2}$ is sandwiched between a top layer of hexagonal boron nitride (hBN) and a bottom dielectric with varying $\varepsilon (0)$, either hBN, TiO$_{2}$, or SrTiO$_{3}$.
 Throughout this work, we will refer to the different dielectric configurations by their bottom dielectric layer.
-At temperatures $<10$ K, the effective $\varepsilon (0)$ of these configurations range from $\sim3.5$ for the hBN \cite{smolenski_signatures_2021} sample, to $\sim 75$ for the TiO$_{2}$ sample \cite{schoche_infrared_2013}, and $>1000$ for the SrTiO$_{3}$ sample \cite{neville_permittivity_1972}.
+At temperatures $\leq 10$ K, the effective $\varepsilon (0)$ of these configurations range from $\sim3.5$ for the hBN \cite{smolenski_signatures_2021} sample, to $\sim 75$ for the TiO$_{2}$ sample \cite{schoche_infrared_2013}, and $>1000$ for the SrTiO$_{3}$ sample \cite{neville_permittivity_1972}, spanning a range more than two orders of magnitude higher than previous studies \cite{chernikov_exciton_2014, raja_coulomb_2017, raja_dielectric_2019, stier_probing_2016, tebbe_tailoring_2023, goryca_revealing_2019,raja_dielectric_2019}.
 Few-layer graphene (Gr) is used as a gate, allowing tuning of the electrochemical potential in all devices.
 Figure \ref{fig:config}d shows the low-temperature photoluminescence (PL) spectra near charge neutrality, evidenced by the high ratio between neutral exciton X$^{0}$ and negative trion X$^{-}$ intensities.
 In contrast to previous reports \cite{stier_probing_2016, raja_coulomb_2017, tebbe_tailoring_2023}, the X$^{0}$ energy surprisingly blueshifts with increasing effective dielectric constant, from $1.731$ eV in the hBN sample, to $1.743$ eV in the TiO$_{2}$ sample, and further to $1.764$ eV in the SrTiO$_{3}$ sample.
-These findings are not limited to WSe$_{2}$, but we observe consistent blueshifts in monolayer MoSe$_{2}$ and WS$_{2}$ crystals embedded in the same dielectric environments (Supplementary Fig. $1$).
+These findings are not limited to selected WSe$_{2}$ samples, but we observe consistent blueshifts across more than $12$ samples embedded in the same dielectric environments, including in monolayer MoSe$_{2}$ and WS$_{2}$ crystals (Supplementary Fig. $1$).